AntQua/AntQua/README.md

 - 🏠 Living in Lisbon, Portugal.

-- ♻ On a career change path from banking todata science and web dev 💪
+- ♻ On a career change path from banking to data science and web dev 💪

 - 🔭 Just finished the Data Science bootcamp at LeWagon Lisbon